patrickjchap/bazel_python/README.md

 `bazel test //...` you should be able to run `bazel run coverage_report` to produce an `htmlcov` directory with the coverage report.

+#### Selectively Disabling Bazel-Python
+In some scenarios, it may suffice to use the system Python.
+For example, if a backend server only needs Python for one or two setup operations.
+In this case, one may pass `--define BAZEL_PYTHON_ONLY_WARN=true` to instruct Bazel-Python to fallback on the system Python installation if a version-specific one is not found.
+It will still print a debug message, but will not fail the build.

 ## Known Issues
 #### Missing Modules
 If you get errors about missing modules (e.g., `pytest not found`), please